Whether you are a lifelong equestrian, an admirer of the

 A favorite is a silver mint julep cup used to hold pens or flowers.
 Stirrups make good bookends.
 Harness brasses can be framed or mounted cleverly over light plates.
 Snaffle bits can serve as window panel tie backs.
 Equestrian books are another design element that is readily available and brings authenticity to your space.
 These books are available as novels, training books, or picture books.

-till maintain style, consider adding needlepoint or horse themed equestrian pillows.
+To add softness and comfort to your space, yet still maintain style, consider adding needlepoint or horse themed equestrian pillows.
 Throw pillows come in many styles and colors.
 Look for traditional fabrics and authentic embellishments like fox hunt buttons, harness brasses, or other pieces of horse equipment.

 Bringing equestrian style to your home or space adds character.